 Hey, I see those eyes!
 Don’t judge me and my addiction to sugar!
 LOL.

 And speaking of food I’m also a big fan of the Istanbul Kebab House in downtown Burlington.
 Delicious red lentil soup and vegetable stuffed eggplant.
 Yum!
 Oh, and for breakfast, there’s the Skinny Pancake.
 Not that these pancakes will ever make me skinny, but it’s a nice thought.

 Aaaanyway, enough about my stomach!
 Because there is a ton to do in Burlington besides eat.
 I mean, you could stop by the Vermont Teddy Bear Factory, explore the nearby Shelbourne Museum, take the ferry to Essex, NY, visit one of the area’s many local breweries (like Foam Brewers and Zero Gravity Brewery), or check out the farm animals at Shelburne Farms.
 Yup, so much to do and so little time.

 You can also trek through the wetlands in Missisquoi National Wildlife Refuge, go swimming and hiking in Niquette Bay State Park, or visit the Juniper Island Light House, the oldest surviving cast-iron lighthouse in the US.

 And, even though Burlington is in Vermont, the easiest way to get there is via one hella glorious upstate New York Road Trip.
-But if you want to go through Vermont to drag it out, that’s also a beautiful, incredibly scenic option too.
+But if you want to go through Vermont to drag it out, that’s definitely one of the most scenic drives in Vermont, hands down.